-The Heritage records search revealed one survey has been conducted in the Project Area and two surveys have been conducted within half mile of the Project Area.
-The Heritage records search also revealed two previously recorded resources recorded within half mile of the Project Area (Appendix A).
-One resource is a pre-contact rhyolite lithic scatter (FS Site 05015400136) within 365 meters of the Project Area, located near Pinon Pathway trail.
-The second resource (FS Site 05015400252) does not have an official site record but is described as a site consisting of several circular rock features, most likely food storage caches, and a sparse lithic scatter.
+The Heritage records search revealed one survey has been conducted in the Project Area and two surveys have been conducted within one half mile of the Project Area.
+The Heritage records search also revealed two previously recorded resources recorded within one half mile of the Project Area (Appendix A).
+One resource is a pre-contact rhyolite lithic scatter (FS Site 05015400136) within of the Project Area, loc of the Project Area, loc of the Project Area (FS Site 05015400252) does not have an official site record but is described as a site consisting of several circular rock features, most likely food storage caches, and a sparse lithic scatter.
 Additionally, the study that included the Project Area discussed two historic-period resources located within the Devil's Punchbowl Park: the park ranger's station (dated to the 1940s) and a small refuse scatter (Christy 2002).
-This report did not officially documented or evaluate the ranger's station by an architectural historian (Christy 2002).
+This report did not officially document or evaluate the ranger's station by an architectural historian (Christy 2002).
 This report also discusses two additional cultural resources located near, but outside of, the park's boundary.
 These consist of a pre-contact pictograph site (CA-LAN-447, CA-LAN-723) and the Rock Creek Summer Home Tract (cabins dated to the 1920s; Christy 2002).